 When will the judging process begin?

-The judging process begins the middle of September 2020 and carries on through to the middle of October 2020.
+The judging process begins the middle of October 2021 and carries on through to the end of October 2021.

 How can my company get involved in the Awards as a sponsor?

 Award categories and other elements of the Awards are available for sponsorship.
 To find out more, please contact Emma Collins - email@example.com.